SummaryRead the full fact sheet

 - mind and body techniques (such as )

 The most common causes of pain in adults include:

 Pain is a complex protective mechanism.
 It is an essential part of evolution that protects the body from danger and harm.

-The body has pain receptors that are attached to two main types of nerves that detect danger.
+The body has pain receptors that are attached to 2 main types of nerves that detect danger.
 One nerve type relays messages quickly, causing a sharp, sudden pain.
 The other relays messages slowly, causing a dull, throbbing pain.

 Some areas of the body have more pain receptors than others.
 For example, the skin has lots of receptors so it is easy to tell the exact location and type of pain.
 There are far fewer receptors in the gut, so it is harder to pinpoint the precise location of a stomach ache.